Skip to main content

 Entry trigger

-Short the spread when its 20-bar z-score is above +2 — two standard deviations rich versus its own recent average.
+Short ES when the spread’s 20-bar z-score is above +2 — two standard deviations rich versus its own recent average.

 4